 You’ll see how I designed a pretty table setting, added some fabulous details for special celebrations, and created the easiest diy party favors possible.
 You’re also going to get one of my favorite menus that’s sure to impress your guests, with links to recipes.
 See it all below and get ready to PIN some ideas!

-Pink & Gray Tablescape for a Celebration Dinner Party
+Pink & Gray Tablescape Celebration Dinner Party

 I’ve always loved how gray pairs so well with warm colors like yellow, orange, and pink.
 Over Christmas I treated my self to several new sets of dishes including these gray dinner plates from Target, and the ‘marble-look’ salad plates from Walmart.
 I decided to pair them with an older table cover I had, and some pink details to design a tablescape that’s fitting for a celebratory dinner.
 Think birthdays, showers, or anniversaries, as well as spring holidays like Easter and Mother’s day.